jfallows/nuklei/specification-ws/SPEC.md

 ```

 ## Stream Events
-The TCP Nukleus describes unidirectional streams of data with the following events.
+The WebSocket Nukleus describes unidirectional streams of data with the following events.

 ### RESET event (0x00000000)
 Resets the stream as an error condition has occurred.